SixArm/topics/topics/quick-sort-algorithm/index.md

-# Quick sort algorithm
+# Quick sort algorithm algorithm

-The quick sort algorithm is a widely used, efficient, and in-place sorting algorithm.
+Quick sort is a widely used, efficient, and in-place sorting algorithm.
 It is a divide-and-conquer algorithm that works by selecting a "pivot" element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.
 Quick sort is known for its speed and is commonly used in many programming libraries and applications.

 Steps…